Italy in the Junior Eurovision Song Contest 2018

-Italy participated in the Junior Eurovision Song Contest 2018 which took place on 25 November 2018 in Minsk, Belarus.
+Italy was represented at the Junior Eurovision Song Contest 2018 which took place on 25 November 2018 in Minsk, Belarus.
 The Italian broadcaster Rai Gulp, which is a channel owned by Radiotelevisione Italiana (RAI), was responsible for organising their entry for the contest.
 Melissa and Marco were internally selected to represent Italy with the song "What Is Love", which finished seventh with 151 points at the event, receiving the top 12 points from the Macedonian jury and a cumulative 57 points through online voting.